 Every industry has it’s stand out players and shady operators, and the property management industry in Brisbane is no different.
 So how do you tell what category your property manager Brisbane (PM) falls into?
 To help you out, we’ve come up with six warning signs of bad property managers you can look out for, so you can know for sure if your PM is up to scratch.

 1. They’re not investors themselves

-Remember, your property manager is representing YOU in the eyes of the tenants.
+Remember, your PM is representing YOU in the eyes of the tenants.
 If they don’t really know what it’s like to be a landlord, they could fuss over minor details too much when they should be focusing on bigger issues that directly impact you and your investment, such as a steady rental income and property maintenance.

 2. Repair and maintenance costs are higher than expected

 While it’s important for your investment property to be well maintained and in good working order, the cost involved in keeping it that way needs to be reasonable.

 Your PM should have a good idea of what standard maintenance items may cost so that if an invoice is received that seems unreasonable, the PM should query this on your behalf, and dispute the invoice if necessary.
 After all, they’re supposed to be working in your best interest, so if they’re not doing this, they’re simply being lazy.

 Also, be wary of PMs who continually tee up any repairs or maintenance work with the same tradesman.
 While having key suppliers is important for PMs, so that they are able to get the best deals for their clients by maintaining good relationships with good quality tradespeople, you also want to make sure that your PM isn’t taking kickbacks for providing the tradesman with regular and ongoing work.

 Are you receiving regular updates on the condition of your property each time an inspection takes place?
 If not, your PM is failing at their job.
 This isn’t something you should have to follow up on.
 This should be a standard task that’s simply part of the day to day job.